 Spurred on by the rise of sampling in Hip Hop and electronic music and despite a downturn in vinyl production, in the 80′s and 90′s a rich vinyl collecting culture exploded in places like the U.S., Europe, and Japan.
 For years young hip DJs from the city, travelled to forgotten about record shops in backwater towns, the dusty basements of aging record collectors, or the back rows of an inner-city record shop looking for rarities that seemed to pop out of thin air.
 Collectors scoured their neighbors backyards for rare jazz, rock, and funk, motivated by unnamed sample sources, hoping to find that illusive breakbeat.
 The best DJs were the ones with the deepest crates.
 Around the early 00′s, Hip Hop stopped using samples and turned back towards synthesizers, the Internet started a deeper collective crate, and a vital source of inspiration dried up.
 For collectors, all the stones seemed to be overturned, the market had too many buyers, and people, starting to realize the value of what they had, turned to E-bay to make money off of their collections.
 With much of the rare vinyl being plundered locally, a few intrepid explorers decided to try their luck in uncharted territory.
 Of course, they made their way to Africa.
-The map and scenario (above) may both be a little hyperbolic, but it does seem that the current mad-dash for rare African vinyl could be analogous to Europe’s 19th Century Scramble for Africa, a mad-dash for rare African minerals.
+This map (that has been circulating on Facebook and other social media) and scenario may both be a little hyperbolic, but it does seem that the current mad-dash for rare African vinyl could be analogous to Europe’s 19th Century Scramble for Africa, a mad-dash for rare African minerals.
 There is a trend among rare-groove DJs to “find fortune” in the (re)discovery of musical gems in places where the value of vinyl and recorded music from the past has diminished.
 Just go to your local record shop (if one still exists) and peruse the display shelves to encounter dozens of new releases celebrating the recently uncovered recordings of Africa’s unknown musical heritage.
 The image of these guys as plundering opportunists isn’t helped by their reception in “The West”.
 As one music writer puts it,”Frank Gossner’s DJ sets burst with exclusive tracks that are so rare that they can’t be heard anywhere else on this planet” (from ChoiceCuts.com.)
 Rare music from planet Africa!?!
 Who wouldn’t want to get a piece of that?

 On the other hand, vinyl culture has been long dead in most African countries.
 Perhaps these diggers are doing a service by restoring historical and cultural memory.
 Much of the music they are interested in is music from the Independence era, an important and optimistic time period.
 Many of the artists they are tracking down have been retired for years and some enjoy a revival.
 T.P.
 Orchestre Poly-Rythmo, Orchestra Baobab, Mulatu Astatke, are all touring and enjoying popularity with a young hip crowd.
 For various reasons in places like Benin, Senegal, and Ethiopia (and also the U.S.) younger generations don’t know the previous generation’s contribution to the popular musical landscape.
 The DJs are engaging in a pop culture archeology to teach the masses about their own history, and at the same time are showing Europeans and Americans that our shared tastes and desires prove that we’re not that different after all.
 The European powers of the 19th century, sought to change the face of the continent through the colonial project.
 In contrast, the boldest vinyl diggers amongst us are trying to preserve what’s being lost.